Phuket vs Bangkok Property 2026: Which City for Yield?

 Portfolio buyer: use Phuket as the primary growth-and-income allocation, then add Bangkok only if you want a defensive city-market asset.
 Buying two weak tourist-market condos is not diversification; it is duplicated risk.

-Risk Checklist Before Choosing a Thai City
+What Risk Checklist Before Choosing a Thai City Should Foreign Buyers Track?

 | Risk check | Why it matters | Better answer |